 Writer-director Sally Potter opens her tender new drama, “The Roads Not Taken,” in a rather unusual way — with strictly audio on a blank screen.
 During this time, we hear car horns and other street traffic.
 As we get comfortable with that familiar chaos, the director brings us to a man lying serenely in bed as the noise from outside filters through his open window.

-It is precisely this clash of sounds and spaces that Potter to which continually points us throughout the movie.
+It is precisely this clash of sounds and spaces that Potter to which continually points us throughout the movie, which begins a virtual screening program on April 10 after its theatrical release was halted because of theater closings due to the coronavirus.
 Javier Bardem plays Leo, a man suffering from an unknown (and virtually unspoken of) mental illness.
 He constantly floats in and out of his bustling New York City reality to rural Mexico where he grieves the loss of a child with his partner, Dolores (Salma Hayek).
 He also drifts over to a vague Greek island where he struggles to find inspiration as a writer.
 It’s these luscious, affecting transitions — thanks to the impressive sound mixing and Robbie Ryan’s beautiful cinematography — that immediately hooks audiences even before we fully realize what’s going on.

 Leo’s daughter, Molly (Elle Fanning), is frustrated on a bus as she hastily makes her way through the hustle and bustle to her dad’s apartment.
 She’s on the phone with his caretaker, Xenia (Branka Katic, “Captain America: The Winter Soldier”), who tells her he’s not answering the door.
 He’s also not picking up any of Molly’s phone calls.